Enlarged Prostate Treatments

 Side effects of treatments: Some BPH treatments cause erection problems, although that risk is low.
 Men who have normal erections before surgery will not likely have trouble afterward.
 Some treatments cause retrograde ejaculation (the man ejaculates into the bladder instead of through the urethra).
 Fertility can also be affected, but is still possible with newer assisted reproductive techniques.

-Multiple health problems: If you have other health problems, your treatment options for enlarged prostate may be affected.
-For example, if you have had heart bypass surgery in the past, having surgery with general anesthesia may be too risky.
-However, spinal anesthesia may be safe for you -- or you may wish to have a minimally invasive office procedure that doesn't require anesthesia at all.
+Multiple health problems: If you have other health problems, especially if you are on an anticoagulant (blood thinner) and cannot stop taking this medication, your treatment options for enlarged prostate may be affected.
+For example, if you have had surgery for obstructive sleep apnea or pulmonary (lung) surgery in the past, having surgery with general anesthesia may be too risky.
+However, spinal anesthesia may be an option for you.
+Or you may wish to have a minimally invasive office procedure that doesn't require anesthesia at all.

 Talk to your doctor about your BPH symptom score, your concerns, and about the plan of treatment that works best for you.